Frequently Asked Questions about the Brown|RISD Dual Degree Program

 Admission and the Application Process

-Students who wish to apply to the five-year dual AB/BFA program must submit separate applications to RISD and to Brown, and additionally, apply to the Dual Degree Program.
+Students who wish to apply to the five-year program must submit separate applications to RISD and to Brown, as well as submit the supplementary essay for the Dual Degree program at the time of application.
 Each admission office will conduct a separate evaluation before joint consideration for the Dual Degree Program.
-Consequently, it is possible that a student could be admitted to RISD only, or to Brown only, or to both Brown and RISD, but not to the Dual Degree Program.
+Consequently, it is possible that a student could be admitted to RISD only, to Brown only, or to both Brown and RISD but not to the Dual Degree program.

 In mid-March of the application year, the Dual Degree Admission Committee will convene to discuss the applications of any Regular Decision applicants to the Program, and the applications of any Early Decision applicants who have been admitted or deferred.
 Final decisions will be mailed in late March or early April, immediately following the regular decision mailing date.

 The number of dual degree students admitted is strictly limited.
 We seek to enroll a class of 15 students each year.

 We are happy to answer any questions!
 General inquiries about the Dual Degree program can be directed to the Dual Degree Advisor and Program Coordinator at firstname.lastname@example.org or email@example.com or by calling 401-863-9836.
 For questions about the Brown admission process, please contact Brown Admissions at 401-863-2378, or firstname.lastname@example.org.
 If you have questions about the RISD application, please contact the RISD Admissions Office, 401 454-6300 or 800 364-RISD (364-7473), or email@example.com.